WestGrid/ubcSummerSchool2019/panel.md

 <!-- It is my first crack, if you think we need to change the title or anything within the above please feel -->
 <!-- free.
 I think that announcing the panelist and giving some info about them can boost interest and -->
 <!-- attendance.
 I still think that we will have at most 60 ...so the upper mezzanine is o.k. -->

+**Time**: Thursday at 4pm, right after the last session of the day (and of the summer school).

+Please join our panelists for a discussion in the upper mezzanine level of the Pharmaceutical Sciences Building (2405 Wesbrook Mall), just above the summer school auditoria.